aeknow/aeks/README.md

-An enternal knowledge system based on Aeternity and IPFS
+An experimental knowledge system based on Aeternity and IPFS